 About Sassy Radish

-Hi and welcome to Sassy Radish!
-I’m Olga Massov, a writer and a cook.
-I was born in Russia, moved to Boston when I was 11, and now live in Brooklyn with my husband, Andrew, a journalist, and our linebacker-sized tabby cat, Forrest Whittaker.
+Hi, I’m Olga Massov, a food writer specializing in cookbooks.
+I was born in Russia, grew up in Boston, and now live in Brooklyn with my husband, Andrew Freedman, a journalist, and our linebacker-sized tabby, Forrest Whittaker.